(Amazon UK link) |

-'The Weight of Glory' is a collection of sermons originally given as talks to students, during World War II.
-In the diverse chapters Lewis covers topics such as transposition, pacifism (why he was not one), theology as poetry - or not - and forgiveness, which (as he says) is sometimes confused with excusing.
+'The weight of glory' is a collection of sermons originally given as talks to students, during World War II.
+In the diverse chapters Lewis covers topics such as transposition, pacifism (why he was not a pacifist), theology as poetry - or not - and forgiveness, which (as he says) is sometimes confused with excusing.

-I thought I might read one chapter each day for a week or two, but found some of the thinking quite heavy - in a good sense - requiring me to pause to think about it.
+I thought I might read one chapter each day for a week or two.
+But I found some of the thinking quite heavy - in a good sense - requiring me to pause to think about it.
 In the event, it took me four weeks to complete, but is certainly a book I shall return to in future.

 Written in his usual clear, logical style, Lewis makes many points with his unique blend of diplomacy and forcefulness.
 I don't necessarily agree with all his conclusions, but that's probably because I don't agree with all his premises.